siamsc-ac/mesiga-2019/thank-you.md

 ---

 <p class="message">
-  Thank you for submitting your feedback!
+  Thank you for your registration!
 </p>

 [Back to start]({{ site.baseurl }}/)